DV

 What is the difference between LQD and VCIT?

-LQD (iShares iBoxx $ Investment Grade Corporate Bond ETF) tracks Markit iBoxx USD Liquid Investment Grade Index with a bonds strategy, while VCIT (Vanguard Intermediate-Term Corporate Bond ETF) tracks USD investment-grade intermediate-term corporate bonds with a bonds approach.
-They are issued by BlackRock and Vanguard respectively.
+LQD (iShares iBoxx $ Investment Grade Corporate Bond ETF) tracks Markit iBoxx USD Liquid Investment Grade Index with a bonds approach, while VCIT (Vanguard Intermediate-Term Corporate Bond ETF) tracks USD investment-grade intermediate-term corporate bonds with a bonds approach.
+They are issued by iShares and Vanguard respectively.

 Can I hold both LQD and VCIT?